Groups definable in partial differential fields with an automorphism: Introduction

 One can also mix the operators, this gives the notion of differential-difference fields, i.e., a field equipped with commuting derivations and automorphisms.
 These fields were first studied from the point of view of algebra by Cohn in \cite{Co70}.

 Model theorists have long been interested in fields with operators, until recently mainly on fields of characteristic $0$ with one or several commuting derivations (ordinary or partial differential fields), and on fields with one automorphisms (difference fields).
 The first author also started in \cite{Bu1} the model-theoretic study of the existentially closed difference-differential fields of characteristic $0$, around 2005 (one derivation, one automorphism).
 Then work of D. Pierce (\cite{Pier}) and of O. Le\'on-S\'anchez (\cite{LS}) brought back the model-theory of differential fields with several commuting derivations in the forefront of research in the area, as well as when a generic automorphism is added to these fields.
-Unlike in the pure ordinary differential case, and in the pure difference case, little is known on the possible interactions between definable subsets of existentially closed differential fields with several derivations, nor with an added automorphism.
+However, unlike in the pure ordinary differential case and in the pure difference case, little is known on the possible interactions between definable subsets of existentially closed differential fields with several derivations, nor with an added automorphism.

 In this paper we study groups definable in existentially closed differential-difference fields.
-We were motivated by the following result of Phyllis Cassidy (Theorem~19 in \cite{Ca2}):
+We were motivated by the following result of P.~J.~Cassidy (Theorem~19 in \cite{Ca2}; we phrase it differently):

-{\bf Theorem}. {\em Let $\calu$ be a differentially closed field of characteristic $0$ (with $m$ commuting derivations), let $H$ be a simple algebraic group, and $G\leq H(\calu)$ a $\Delta$-algebraic subgroup of $H(\calu)$ which is Zariski dense in $H$.
+{\bf Theorem}. {\em Let $\calu$ be a differentially closed field of characteristic $0$ (with $m$ commuting derivations), let $H$ be a simple algebraic group defined and split over $\rat$, and $G\leq H(\calu)$ a $\Delta$-algebraic subgroup of $H(\calu)$ which is Zariski dense in $H$.
 Then $G$ is definably isomorphic to $H(L)$, where $L$ is the constant field of a set $\Delta'$ of commuting derivations.
 Furthermore, the isomorphism is given by conjugation by an element of $H(\calu)$. }

 She has similar results for Zariski dense $\Delta$-closed subgroups of semi-simple algebraic groups.
-A version of her result for (existentially closed) difference fields was also proved by Chatzidakis, Hrushovski and Peterzil (Proposition 7.10 of \cite{CHP}):
+A version of her result for (existentially closed) difference fields was also proved by Z. Chatzidakis, E. Hrushovski and Y. Peterzil (Proposition~7.10 of \cite{CHP}):